dlcs/iiif-presentation/docs/rfcs/0003-etag-changes.md

 There's an issue with using the file to generate the hash in that PUT/POST can occur on the hierarchical path and the flat path which has different styles of request body.
 This means that potentially updating a resource could have 2 different file hashes if using the request.
 This can also happen with variations of `publicId`, `slug` and `parent`.
 Given these are ultimately the same request, it would be better for a single value to control the Etag on all of these requests and responses.
 This could be done using the response instead of the request, but there are issues with this around properties such as `ingesting` which will change based on assets.
 However, this would likely make for a better value when PATCH is integrated.

-Additionally, the PUT/POST response is modified at a later date byt the background handler if there are assets attached to the manifest.
+Additionally, the PUT/POST response is modified at a later date by the background handler if there are assets attached to the manifest.
 This would mean that Etags would not be available for manifests with assets until after processing was completed.
 The full process would look like this:

 ```mermaid
 sequenceDiagram